nickjs/batmanjs.org/docs/views.md

 next_section: testing
 ---

-`Batman.View`s are the bridge between application state and user interaction.
+`Batman.View` is the bridge between application state and user interaction.
 They're responsible for rendering templates, handling bindings, and general manipulation of the DOM.
 Most of the time, they'll be automatically created by bindings within templates, but they can be manually manipulated as well.